 One unique feature is i-dropping technology that guarantees efficient water use.
 If you have hardwood floors, this is an excellent feature as it exposes your floor to minimal water.

 I hope you understand the risk of water to hardwood floors.
-This one too will clean pet hair and allergens, but on carpets again, it is not suitable.
+This one too will clean pet hair and allergens.
+But once again, it is not suitable for carpets.
 You see, the suction power is not enough to grab particles that are often held by the fibers.

 I don’t find anything much in the iLIFE V7s Pro apart from the breathtaking and aesthetic design.
 It also comes with a much larger water tank for wet mopping large apartments without your intervention.
 The bin is also large, but I recommend frequent emptying especially if you have pets.